Table of Contents

 Definition of SLE

-Systemic lupus erythematosus in children (SLE) is a chronic inflammatory disease that is characterized by the formation of autoantibodies against nuclear and cytoplasmic antigens.
+Systemic lupus erythematosus (SLE) in children is a chronic inflammatory disease, characterized by autoantibodies forming against nuclear and cytoplasmic antigens.
 SLE is a systemic condition that affects the skin, joints, kidneys, blood cells, and the central nervous system.
 SLE’s natural history is characterized by a relapsing and remitting course.
-The diagnosis of SLE is confirmed by looking for a constellation of clinical and laboratory findings which are part of the American College of Rheumatology (ACR) criteria for SLE.
+The diagnosis of SLE is confirmed by a constellation of clinical and laboratory findings, which are part of the American College of Rheumatology (ACR) criteria for SLE.

 Epidemiology of SLE

-The estimated incidence of SLE can range between 1 to 10 per 100,000 depending on whether the researcher has included only definite SLE or also probable SLE cases in their definition.
-Likewise, the prevalence of SLE can also range from 5.8 to 130 per 100,000, again depending on the criteria used for the confirmation of the diagnosis.
+The estimated incidence of SLE can range between 1 to 10 per 100,000 depending on whether the researcher has included only definite SLE or also probable SLE cases in the definition.
+Likewise, SLE prevalence can also range from 5.8 to 130 per 100,000, again depending on the criteria used to confirm the diagnosis.

-In the United States, the Lupus Foundation of America estimated that there are at least 1.5 million cases of SLE.
+In the United States, the Lupus Foundation of America estimates there are at least 1.5 million cases of SLE.
 This figure is quite large and most likely includes milder forms of SLE and probable SLE in addition to definite SLE.

 Pediatric SLE is more common in African Americans and Hispanics.
 A recent study of SLE prevalence in the white population has estimated a prevalence of 30.5 per 100,000.
-To better understand the effect of race and ethnicity on the frequency of SLE, another study has considered the ethnical differences in the prevalence of SLE.
-SLE prevalence among African Americans in this study was 105.8 per 100,000, whereas the prevalence of SLE in the white population was around 46 per 100,000.
+Another study indicated SLE prevalence among African Americans was 105.8 per 100,000, whereas the prevalence of SLE in the Hispanic population was around 46 per 100,000.

 Different Sexes and Ethnicities

 SLE is also more common in females with a female to male ratio of 10:1.
 The estimated prevalence of SLE in African American females was 1 in 537.
-Asian women also appear to have a higher risk of SLE compared to white women.
+Asian women also appear to have a higher risk of SLE than white women.

-Most cases of SLE occur in black women at the start of the childbearing age.
+Most SLE cases occur in black women when they reach childbearing age.
 Hormonal factors and the use of oral contraceptives have been linked to an increased risk of SLE onset and flares.
-Men with Klinefelter’s syndrome are at an increased risk of SLE compared to men with a normal karyotype.
+Men with Klinefelter’s syndrome have a higher risk of SLE than men with normal karyotypes.
 Up to 20% of SLE cases are diagnosed within the first two decades of life.

 Finally, it is worth noting that the female to male ratio of SLE onset in people older than 64 years is 1 to 1.
-This is most likely due to the lack of estrogen in the menopausal woman, which, as we have explained before, has been suggested to play a critical role in the onset of SLE in women.
+This is most likely due to the lack of estrogen in the menopausal woman, which seems to play a critical role in the onset of SLE in women.